tchaney97/giwaxsim/README.md

 Forward simulations are created through primarily through: `simulate_GIWAXS.py`.
 This script is intended to be run in the command line with a single argument pointing to the configuration file (ex: `python simulate_GIWAXS.py --config /path/to/config_file.txt`).
 Details of this script and the configuration file format are described below.
 Note that whenever a directory is input as a string please do **not** include the trailing `/`:

 ### simulate_GIWAXS.py:
 This script takes a `.pdb` (preferred) or `.xyz` structure file and generates a sample "detector image" in units of Å<sup>-1</sup>.
 This detector image represents the X-ray scattering that would be observed for the given structure with defined size sampled over the specified structure orientations.
-With example config values this runs in <5min on M2 macbook air.
+Outputs are linearly and log scaled .png along with .npy files containing the detector image and the reciprocal space values for row and column id as qz and qxy respectively.
+With example config values this runs in <1min on M2 macbook air.

 The script runs through the following steps:
 1. Projecting material coordinates onto the y-z plane.